qutip/qutip-qoc/tests/interactive/JOPT_gate_open.md

 H = [Hd] + [[hc, sin_x, {"grad": sin_x}] for hc in Hc]
 ```

+    The Kernel crashed while executing code in the current cell or a previous cell.

+    Please review the code in the cell(s) to identify a possible cause of the failure.

+    Click <a href='https://aka.ms/vscodeJupyterKernelCrash'>here</a> for more info.

+    View Jupyter <a href='command:jupyter.viewOutput'>log</a> for further details.

 ### a) not optimized over time

 ```python
 ctrl_parameters = {